-Any plan to use biomass energy on a large scale will have other important consequences for Kentucky's forests, air, soils, and water and thus must be carefully considered.
+Any plan to use biomass energy on a large scale will have important consequences for Kentucky's forests, air, soils, and water and thus must be carefully considered.

 Reports and Resources